Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks

 \subsection{Network Architecture}

-We adopt the Transformer-Based Diffusion architecture from Chi, et. al. \cite{chi2023diffusion}, which uses the minGPT \cite{brown2020language} transformer decoder model for action prediction, and modify the inputs as follows.
-Noise-injected joint actions from the human-human dataset, $\textbf{a}_{t,k}$, are tokenized and passed to the transformer decoder, which uses a sinusoidal embedding to encode the $k^{th}$ diffusion step inputs as well as $k$, which is prepended as first token.
+We adopt the Transformer-Based Diffusion architecture from Chi, et. al. \cite{chi2023diffusion}, which uses the minGPT \cite{brown2020language} transformer decoder model for action prediction, and modify the inputs as follows. \edits{The model takes as input a sequence of $T_o$ steps of augmented state-action pairs; more specifically, these pairs consist of augmented states $s'$ and past human actions $a^H$.
+The model outputs a sequence of $T_a$ joint action steps denoised by the diffusion model.} Noise-injected joint actions, $\textbf{a}_{t,k}$, are tokenized and passed to the transformer decoder, which uses a sinusoidal embedding to encode the $k^{th}$ diffusion step inputs as well as $k$, which is prepended as first token.
 Positional embedding is applied to conditional inputs, $s_t'$ and $a_{t-1}^H$, which are converted to a sequence before passed to the transformer decoder.
 The decoder then predicts the noise corresponding to each input in the time dimension for the $k^{th}$ iteration.
 A causal attention mask constrains the attention of each action to itself and prior actions.
-Since \textit{past human actions} are treated as observations, each joint action embedding can attend to all past human actions.
 The predicted joint action sequence is constructed only after the predicted noise is propagated through the noise scheduler following the reverse diffusion process.

 As expected \cite{chi2023diffusion}, the 1D temporal CNN diffusion model does not work as well as the Transformer-based model for this task due to oversmoothing the action space.
-For the task we focus on, the actions are inertial forces and torques.
-Depending on the user and playing style, people tend to apply short impulses due to damping and oscillations when pivoting around obstacles or correcting speed, hence making the Transformer-based architecture useful for the table-carrying task.
+For the task we focus on, the actions are inertial forces.
+Depending on the user and playing style, people tend to apply short impulses due to damping and oscillations when pivoting around obstacles or correcting speed, making the Transformer-based architecture useful for the table-carrying task.